Climate-REF/climate-ref/docs/how-to-guides/hpc_executor.md

 ## Pre-requirements

-Since compute nodes on HPCs generally do not have internet access, you must prepare everything on the login node before submitting jobs:
+Since compute nodes on HPCs may not have internet access, you may want to prepare everything on the login node before submitting jobs:

 ```bash
 # Set up all provider environments and fetch required data